LibrariesHacked/helibtech/research-management/open-access-management-tools.md

 * [ORCID](https://orcid.org/) – a free unique persistent identifier (PID) for individual researchers to use to aid discovery and attribution of their work..
 * [DOI](https://www.doi.org/)**–** Digital Object Identifiers (DOI) are a unique, persistent string of characters used to permanently identify a piece of digital content, such as a journal article or research paper.
 It acts as a stable, permanent link to the online resource, unlike a URL which may change or disappear over time.
 Typically publishers will assign a DOI on publication.
 However services CrossRef and DataCite offer DOI registration services which may be useful to researchers seeking to make their work Open Access via alternative publishing routes.

+### Licensing

+Typically, Open Access research outputs will be licensed with a[ Creative Commons](https://creativecommons.org/) Licence.
+Creative Commons offer free, public licenses that copyright holders can use to grant permission for others to share and use their work under copyright law.
+Creative Commons licences are specifically designed for Open Access and are designed to make creative works as accessible as possible.
+A range of licences are possible from the most restrictive CC-BY-NC-ND (allowing non-commercial redistribution only) to the most liberal CC-BY (which allows distribution, adaptation and for the work to be built upon as long as attribution is given).

+### Library Publishing Services

+Libraries increasingly serve as publishers on behalf of their community of researchers.
+Some of the following services and solutions may be used as part of the management of this:

+* [Library Publishing Coalition (LPC)](https://librarypublishing.org/) – LPC is an independent, community-led membership association of academic and research libraries and library consortia engaged in scholarly publishing
+* [Manifold](https://manifoldapp.org/) – open source software for publication of Open Access monographs
+* [Fulcrum](https://www.fulcrum.org/partner-with-us/) – open source publishing platform used by University Presses for publishing and hosting.
+* [Open Journal Systems](https://openjournalsystems.com/) -an open source platform for editorial workflow, hosting and publishing of Open Access journals.
+* [Janeway](https://www.openlibhums.org/site/janeway/) – A newer alternative for journal editorial workflow, publishing and hosting developed by Birkbeck, University of London.